Back To Charlemagne’s Time – A Day In Provins, France

 Another 'mixed use' building in Provins.

-A ‘mixed use’ building in Provins, note how the foundation is settling.
+A ‘mixed use’ building in Provins, and note how the foundation is settling.

 As the town declined in economic power with the end of the fairs for the Counts of Champagne, building rules were relaxed, and Provins features some of the finest examples of 15th through 17th century homes and buildings in the world.